 - RSPCA (Royal Society for the Prevention of Cruelty to Animals).

-There are many projects you can get involved with when it comes to animal welfare in the UK.
-For more information, see working with animals.
+There are many animal welfare projects you can get involved with - for more information, see jobs working with animals.

 Find out where to go from here at how to get an environmental job.